play3577/mj/README.md

 # Mahjong.
 In the browser.

 1: we're talking real four player mahjong here.
-Not that solaire game your aunt plays.
+Not that solaire game your aunt used to play on "Yahoo! games".

 2: this README.md is sparse because I'm going to be writing a serial-post on the whole "developing a game in the browser" practice, which is going to be much more informative than this README.md could ever be.